Yulion21/yulion21.github.io/_posts/2016-05-28-architecture_and_robots.md

 ## What is a Robot?

 A robot is a machine that is programmed to execute a task.
-Usually we use robots to make repetitive tasks, jobs that would demand too much effort or strength for a human been or to accomplish missions on dangerous environments.
+Usually we use robots to make repetitive tasks, jobs that would demand too much effort or strength for a human being or to accomplish missions on dangerous environments.
 They can be controlled by a human directly or remotely or they can be controlled by a computer that follows a program.
 Robots can be as simples as toys or automatic vacuums or as complex as mechanical arms that realize precise surgeries.
 Not all of them look like a bunch of metal pieces, there are also androids robots that resemble to humans.